/Blog

 1. Key features

-Start by highlighting what makes this solution stand out from the competition.
+Start by highlighting the capabilities that solve your team’s biggest problems.
 If your business needs robust data analytics, for instance, spotlight the tool’s advanced reporting features.
-Make sure to connect these capabilities directly to the pain points you’ve already identified.

 2. Cost-effectiveness